-Power Pace book is now in Pdf form only, and download (version 9.4) for the computer system
+Power Pace book is now in Pdf form only.
+Plus you get the download (version 7.4) of the computer system that works with Brisnet single data files:

 Power Pace Handicapping (A new and powerful approach to Pace Handicapping) by Bob Pandolfo.
 The book comes with a free software program (uses Brisnet single data files)